UW-Madison-DSI/Open-Source-Exploration/README.md

 ## Running

 Once you have created a database and have configured the code with your access tokens, you are ready to run the scripts.
-The following scripts are provided:

 ### GitHub